Semifinalists Announced for 12th Annual Janet & Walter Sondheim Artscape Prize

-The Baltimore Office of Promotion & The Arts announces the semifinalists for the 11th annual Janet & Walter Sondheim Artscape Prize.
+The Baltimore Office of Promotion & The Arts announces the semifinalists for the 12th annual Janet & Walter Sondheim Artscape Prize.
 The competition awards a $25,000 fellowship to assist in furthering the career of a visual artist or visual artist collaborators living and working in the Greater Baltimore region.
-For 2016, 38 individual artists and one artist team have been selected as semifinalists.
+For 2017, 36 individual artists have been selected as semifinalists.

 Janet & Walter Sondheim Artscape Prize Timeline